Ellie McDonnell's mother recalls the day when her daughter was involved in a very serious collision on-farm.

 Ellie’s mother phoned the emergency services to request an ambulance.
 With ten minutes, the air ambulance and its pre-hospital medical team were on-site.

-The began working on Ellie straight away and put her in an induced coma to protest her brain.
+The began working on Ellie straight away and put her in an induced coma to protect her brain.
 “It was obvious to us that Ellie was quite sick and had a significant head injury.” an Air Ambulance NI spokesperson said.

-Ultimately, the medial team needed to get the young student to the Royal Victoria Hospital in Belfast.
+Ultimately, the medical team needed to get the young student to the Royal Victoria Hospital in Belfast.
 “We decided, on that particular day, that we needed to put Ellie asleep and to put her onto life support – this is something that normally wouldn’t happen to patients until they actually reach the hospital, but this is one of the critical skills that the air ambulance brings.”

 She was transported by air ambulance to hospital.
 “The consultant told us that because of the swelling on her brain, Ellie couldn’t have survived another five minutes.
 They call it the golden hour – that window when people with serious injuries have to be operated on, to have any chance of survival.”